kernelsauce/turbo/README.md

 Installation
 ------------
+Linux distro's is the only OS supported at this point (although adding support for other Unix's is trivial).
+Make sure that the latest LuaJIT is installed.
+Version 2.0 is required, http://luajit.org/.
+Most package managers have LuaJIT 2.0 available by now.

 Installing Turbo.lua is easy.
 Simply download and run make install (requires root priv).
 It is installed in the Lua 5.1 and LuaHIT 2.0 module directory.
 You can specify your own prefix by using make install PREFIX=<prefix>, and you can specify LuaJIT version with LUAJIT_VERSION=2.0.0 parameters.
 To verify installation you can try running the applications in the examples folder.

 Object oriented Lua